zeeshanjunaid/zeeshanjunaid.dev/README.md

 - **Animations:** Smooth animations and transitions using Framer Motion.
 - **Component-Based Architecture:** Built with a modular and reusable component structure.
 - **Contact Form:** A functional contact form that sends emails using Resend.
+- **Blog System:** MDX-based blog with syntax highlighting and interactive components.
+- **Comment System:** Real-time commenting system with nested replies, likes, and authentication.
+- **Authentication:** User authentication powered by Supabase Auth.
+- **Real-time Updates:** Live updates for comments and interactions using Supabase Realtime.

 ## Dependencies